dannguyen/journalism-syllabi/README.md

             <td>
                 <h5>Data Visualization | 2013; Fall |
 <a href="https://github.com/mattwaite/JOUR491-Data-Visualization">Homepage</a></h5>
-                <p><em>Welcome to data visualization, where you'll learn to use storytelling, analysis and visualization techniques to inform people with data.
-In this class, you'll learn what makes for good visualizations ...</em></p>
+                <p><em>Welcome to data visualization, where you ll learn to use storytelling, analysis and visualization techniques to inform people with data.
+In this class, you ll learn what makes for good visualizations ...</em></p>
             </td>
             <td>
                 University of Nebraska-Lincoln